Peyton Place (film)

 Peyton Place is a 1957 American drama film starring Lana Turner, Hope Lange, Lee Philips, Lloyd Nolan, Diane Varsi, Arthur Kennedy, Russ Tamblyn, and Terry Moore.
 Directed by Mark Robson, it follows the residents of a small fictional New England mill town in the years surrounding World War II, where scandal, homicide, suicide, incest, and moral hypocrisy belie its tranquil façade.
 It is based on Grace Metalious's bestselling 1956 novel of the same name.

 Released in December 1957, Peyton Place was a major box-office success, though its omission of the novel's sexually explicit material was widely criticized.
 The film was nominated for nine Academy Awards, including Best Picture.
-It won none, tying the record set by The Little Foxes for most nominations with no wins.
+It won none, tying the then-record set by The Little Foxes for most nominations with no wins.

 Plot

 In the New England town of Peyton Place, Paul Cross, fed up with his alcoholic stepfather, Lucas Cross, for his stealing, leaves town.
 Lucas is the school custodian and his downtrodden wife, Nellie, works as housekeeper for Constance "Connie" MacKenzie, a widow who owns a clothing shop.
 The daughters of both families, Allison MacKenzie and Selena Cross, are best friends and about to graduate from high school.
 While the MacKenzies live a comfortable life, the Cross family lives in poverty.

 At Peyton Place High School, town newcomer Michael Rossi has been hired as the new principal by school board president Leslie Harrington; the students had favored veteran teacher Elsie Thornton.
 Rossi wins Ms. Thornton over by offering to work with her.

 Connie allows Allison to have an unchaperoned birthday party.
 She invites her classmates, including the overtly sexual Betty Anderson and her boyfriend, Rodney Harrington.
 Connie is horrified to arrive home and find the teens, including Allison, making out.
 The next morning, Allison goes to meet Selena for church.
 She witnesses and then intervenes during an altercation between Lucas and Selena.

 Allison is named class valedictorian, and Rossi asks Connie to help chaperone the graduation dance; the two gradually develop a romantic relationship.
 Meanwhile, Harrington disapproves of his son, Rodney, dating Betty.
 Rodney then invites Allison to the dance, though she likes Norman Page, a shy, bookish boy raised by an emotionally abusive mother.
 During the dance, Rodney takes Betty to his car and tries to make out with her, but she remains angry that Rodney broke up with her.
 Rossi asks Ms. Thornton to give a short speech and lead the song "Auld Lang Syne".
 This annoys Marion Partridge, a member of the school board and a malicious gossip.